I’ll never forget my first day of teaching.

 I thought I had been given Legos but the real gift was computer programming.

 I often say my first day of teaching was also my first day as a programmer.
 In the first article for this site, I talked about the joy I felt when I experienced Ruby on Rails for the first time.
-Looking back, it seems likely I might never have encountered Ruby or Rails or even started a career in computers had it not been for my humble beginnings as a teacher and Ms. Young’s Lego Mindstorms kits.
-I may have left teaching for tech, but the teacher in me never left.
-Teaching and programming for me are inexorably linked.
+Looking back, it seems likely I might never have encountered Ruby or Rails or even started a career in computers had it not been for my humble beginnings as a teacher and Ms Young’s Lego Mindstorms kits.

 So Joy of Rails is born from that.

-My name is Ross Kaffenberger and I’ve been building web applications with Ruby on Rails since 2008—Rails 1.2.0 and Ruby 1.8.6.
+.
 I've worked at startups like LearnZillion, Devpost, and Weplay and public companies like at Stitch Fix and (now) Cisco Meraki.

 I started Joy of Rails to teach and demonstrate Ruby on Rails to other programmers like me and you.
 Joy of Rails highlights concepts, news, notes, and contributions relevant to the broader Ruby on Rails community.
-The Joy of Rails application is open sourced on Github.
+The Joy of Rails application is open source on Github.
 Just as a Science lesson isn’t the same without the physical demonstration, Joy of Rails aims to bring programming concepts to life.
 Like how my article on custom color schemes lets you edit the color scheme of this site.

 I’d love for you to look around and let me know what you think.

 Free free to reach out on any number of channels.
 Send me an email.
-Connect with me on Twitter, Github, Mastodon, and Linkedin.
+Connect with me on Twitter, Github, Mastodon, Bluesky and Linkedin.
 You can subscribe to my newsletter to get notified of new content.

 And of course, enjoy the ride.